-Broiled shrimp and veggies is a delicious sheet pan dinner, full of protein and healthy nutrients.
-The key to flavor lies in a sweet and spicy citrus fish marinade that’s beyond easy to make!
-This meal is gluten free, paleo, and oh, so simple!
+This citrus marinated Broiled Shrimp and Veggies is a delicious one pan dinner, full of protein and healthy nutrients.
+The key to flavor lies in a sweet and spicy citrus marinade that’s beyond easy to make!
+This meal is gluten-free, paleo, and oh, so simple!

 But, it’s important to include fish in our diet.
 The American Heart Association recommends at least 2 servings of fish a week.
 That’s not a problem, because fish dinners and healthy seafood are ALSO my jam!